Here’s how it goes:

 I have listed the top performer by team and their overall rank this year.
 The * next to the players are additional players on that team who ranked higher than the worst 'best' player.

 That’s all I’ve got!
 Leave a comment below letting me know what you found most eye opening about this information.
-Thanks for the read!
+Thanks for the read and see you next month!